zoutepopcorn/reterminal-e1001/Readme.md

 ```

 ## on Home Assistant
+Go to Settings > Devices & Services in Home Assistant.
+Look at the top under Discovered.
+There is a good chance Home Assistant has already found the device automatically as an ESPHome device.
+In that case, simply click Configure.
+Not under Discovered?
+Click Add Integration at the bottom right.
+Search for ESPHome and click on it.
+For the host, enter: name.local (or use the IP address).
+Click Submit.

-Look in the folder /home-assistant for an example.
+Look in the folder (from this git) /home-assistant for an example.

 The reterminal will need reterminal_neerslag and reterminal_agenda from Home Assistant.